catchpoint/WebPageTest.agent/docs/install.md

     * ```sudo npm install -g lighthouse```

 ## Remote traffic-shaping
 wptagent supports configuring an external FreeBSD network bridge for traffic-shaping.
-This is particularly useful for mobile device testing where the devices can be connected to a WiFi access point and the access point is connected through a FreeBSD bridge to get to the network.
+This is particularly useful for mobile device testing.
+For further details, see the [remote traffic shaping documentation](./remote_trafficshaping.md).

-i.e. mobile phone <--> WiFi <--> FreeBSD bridge <--> Internet

-In this configuration the mobile devices are given static IP addresses and the FreeBSD bridge is pre-configured with 2 dummynet pipes for each IP address (one for inbound and one for outbound traffic).
-The root account needs to allow for cert-based ssh access from the test machine (with the cert installed in authorized_keys).

-Passing the agent a "--shaper external" command-line flag you give it the IP address of the FreeBSD bridge as well as the pipe numbers for inbound and outbound traffic for the device.
-At test time the agent will ssh to the bridge and adjust the settings for the device as needed.

 ## OS Notes
 ### Linux